mazighakk/python-bot/README.md

-# Djezzy Bot
+# Djezzy Gift Bot

-A Telegram bot for activating Djezzy internet gifts.
+A Telegram bot that helps Djezzy users claim their gifts automatically.

 ## Features

-- OTP verification for Djezzy numbers
+- Phone number verification via OTP
-- Automatic gift activation
+- Automatic gift claiming
-- User-friendly interface
+- User data persistence
-- Secure phone number handling
+- Secure token handling

-## Usage

-1. Start the bot by sending `/start`
-2. Click "Send Phone Number" button
-3. Enter your Djezzy number (07xxxxxxxx)
-4. Enter the OTP code received via SMS
-5. Click "Activate Gift" to receive your internet package

-## Developer

-Created by MAZIGH

 ## Requirements

 - Python 3.11+
+- Required packages:
-- pyTelegramBotAPI
+  - telebot
   - requests
+  - urllib3

+## Usage

+1. Start the bot with `/start`
+2. Enter your Djezzy phone number (starting with 07)
+3. Enter the OTP code received via SMS
+4. Click the gift button to claim your reward

-## License
+## Note

-All rights reserved.
-Modification without permission is not allowed.
+This bot is intended for educational purposes.
+Please use responsibly and in accordance with Djezzy's terms of service.